Creating custom themes

 xl

 • Browsers don't support theming media queries natively, so we're handling it with the help of a PostCSS plugin.
-You'll need to use getConfig function and pass the path to the generated file with custom media queries.
+You'll need to use the getConfig function and pass the path to the generated file with custom media queries.